 I’m qualified in both mindfulness teaching and personal coaching.
 I’ve been practising mindfulness for myself since 2008.
 Everything I share is drawn from personal experience aswell as that of the hundreds of people I’ve taught – so I know it works!
 I strongly believe in laying a solid foundation of self-kindness to boost the impact of mindfulness, and this approach is weaved into all of my work.
 In addition, I use my coaching skills to create accessible tools for living mindfully – without doing sitting meditation (or alongside it if you want to do both).
 My aim with drop-in classes and workshops is to share some of these ideas, and help you come up with your own!
 My approach isn’t too prescriptive, which allows you to uncover and follow your own natural wisdom as you experiment to find your own path.

 Positivity is boosted by learning how to move from ‘avoid’ to ‘approach’ mode.
-Mindful coaching tools provide a framework for building emotional confidence and the ability to bounce back when you get knocked.
+Mindful coaching tools provide a framework for opening up to life more fully, and being able to bounce back when you get knocked.

 Calm is accessed by choosing a new response to challenges.
-Mindful awareness is fostered by examining your personal experience, and then creating your own strategies to build discomfort tolerance.
+Mindful awareness is fostered by exploring your personal experience, and then creating your own strategies to find greater ease and wellbeing.

-Resilience is increased through applying self-kindness and mindfulness to difficulty.
+Emotional Confidence is increased through applying mindfulness to difficulty.
 By learning how to lean into self-kindness during challenging experiences, new coping skills are discovered.
-Developing supportive self-talk is a key element of kindness-based mindfulness.

 What people say about working with me